kescardoso/cryptopedia/README.md

 ### Features Left to Implement

 1.  **Autocomplete Search:** at the moment, the app disposes of a full-text search form (which is the feature available for MongoDB search forms).
-With more complex functionalities such as Elastic search, it is possible to have a autocomplete search feature.
+With more complex functionalities (outside of the scope of this project) such as Elastic search, it is possible to have a autocomplete search feature in the future.

-2.  **Fix Add New Category Dropdown Form:** there is an issue coming from MaterializeCss where the dropdown doesn't display correctly on the first click.
+2.  **Fix Add New Category Dropdown Form:** there is an issue coming from MaterializeCss where the dropdown doesn't render the display correctly on the first click.

 3.  **Recover Password:** the register and login system used in this version is a lightweight and straightforward py-mongo method based on user-sessions.
-For a more sophisticated and robust user system, Flask-Login has more secure options for the register, login, and password handling, including the option for recovering passwords with temporary session tokens.
+For a more sophisticated and robust user system (outside of the scope of this project), Flask-Login has more secure options for the register, login, and password handling, including the option for recovering passwords with temporary session tokens which can be implemented in future versions.

 4.  **Translations:** translations to both French and Portuguese are planned for future versions of this project.